supercamel/ValaOnWindows/README.md

 Install the Vala plugin for Visual Studio Code.

-Add the following to .vscode/settings.json
+In Visual Studio Code, open the .vscode/settings.json file and add the following configuration:

 ```
 "terminal.integrated.profiles.windows": {